WIC vs. Food Stamps

 SNAP benefits are available for qualifying applicants throughout the entire year.
 Furthermore, recipients may receive benefits for years if need be, unless they are able bodied and do not have dependents.
 In this case, recipients may receive benefits for a few months in a three-year span unless they meet other requirements.
 WIC benefits typically last for a shorter period of time.
 Additionally, the program may not be able to provide supplemental food benefits when its caseload is too high.

-To learn more about how WIC is distributed by priority, download our in-depth guide on WIC.
+To learn more about how WIC is distributed by priority, download our in-depth guide.

 WIC and SNAP both offer additional benefits that are not directly related to food.
 Recipients of both programs receive access to educational programming that teaches them nutrition education and how to properly budget for groceries.
 Additionally, recipients of the WIC program are taught the importance of breastfeeding and how to maintain nutrient-sufficient dietary patterns.
 Additional SNAP benefits include learning how to meal plan and how to make healthy recipes for large households.
 Other WIC benefits include counseling, health screenings and referrals to other government services.